maths/moodle-qtype_stack/doc/en/CAS/Matrix.md

 # Matrices and vectors in STACK.

+Please see also the file on [linear algebra](Linear_algebra.md) and STACK questions.

 ## Matrices ##

 Note that in Maxima, the operator `.` represents noncommutative multiplication and scalar product.